dernasherbrezon/r2cloud/README.md

  - on first access configuration wizard will be executed:
    1) user will be promted for new password
    2) if no GPS attached, then ask user for lat and lon.
 If GPS attached and coordinates could be read, then skip this step
+   3) Ask for domain name to access externally.
+Could be skipped.

 ![airplanes-map](airplanes-map.png)

 ![airplanes-text](airplanes-text.png)

+### SSL

+ - User could setup hostname for external access during first access or in `Settings` menu later
+ - Without SSL configured, all external requests will be forwarded to error page with instruction on how to configure SSL first (this include login page)
+ - Local requests (from the same subnet) will work
+ - If host specified, then [Let's Encrypt](https://letsencrypt.org) certificate will be issued
+   * certbot output should be proxied to the UI
+   * certbot auto-renew should be added to the cron to be executed weekly

+### Housekeeping

+ - rotate logs: daily
+ - keep logs: gzipped for the last 30 days

 ### Status